colav/impactu_airflow/README_DEVOPS.md

 This document details the professional CI/CD strategy, environment management, and deployment for the `impactu_airflow` monorepo.

-## 1. DAG Bundles Architecture (Airflow 3.x)
+## 1. Hybrid Architecture: Docker + DAG Bundles (Airflow 3.x)

+For the production environment, we use a hybrid approach:
+- **Docker Image**: We build a custom image `colav/impactu_airflow:dags-prod` that contains all the project dependencies and the core logic (`extract/`, `transform/`, etc.).
+This ensures that the environment is consistent and all modules are available in the `PYTHONPATH`.
-For the production environment, we use **DAG Bundles**.
-This native Airflow 3 feature allows the Scheduler and Webserver to consume DAGs directly from Git, eliminating the need to rebuild Docker images or restart services to update process logic.
+- **DAG Bundles**: This native Airflow 3 feature allows the Scheduler and Webserver to consume DAGs directly from Git.
+This allows updating DAG logic without restarting containers, while the base image provides the heavy dependencies.

-- **Infrastructure (`Chia` Repository)**: Remains static.
-Provides the Airflow engine and base dependencies.
+- **Infrastructure**: The production environment pulls the `colav/impactu_airflow:dags-prod` image.
-- **Logic (This Repository)**: Changes in the `main` branch are automatically reflected in the production server.
+- **Logic**: Changes in the `main` branch are automatically reflected via DAG Bundles and a new image is built and pushed to Docker Hub.

 ## 2. Production Strategy